Robotic Technology For The Sake Of Humanity!

 So I quit my job and started this business to earn capital to fund my own robotics research institute where I control funding, not government, no private sponsors, just me!
 No one can tell me where to spend the money on and pure advancement of technology for good in the world wouldn’t depend on anyone else but me.

 Look How Far We Have Come!

 Replacing humans with robots is not always a bad thing.
-Imagine saving 15 people from a burning building without worried of putting more lives in danger doing so.
+Imagine saving 15 people from a burning building without the risk of putting more lives at risk doing so.